mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 (^134) AAADDVENTURINGDVVEENNTTUURRIINNGG
 destination in 984, during the Third Frontier War.
-One ship of the task force turned up wrecked by hostile action in a system well off the task force’s route.
-The only clue to the fate of the remainder of the group was an epic poem written by one of the wrecked ship’s crew, which spoke of shipwreck and a winter spent somewhere referred to as Twilight’s Peak.
-The Gyro Cadiz’ cargo was allegedly worth a fortune and has never been found.
+One ship of the task force turned up wrecked by hostile action in a system well off the task force's route.
+The only clue to the fate of the remainder of the group was an epic poem written by one of the wrecked ship's crew, which spoke of shipwreck and a winter spent somewhere referred to as Twilight's Peak.
+The Gyro Cadiz' cargo was allegedly worth a fortune and has never been found.
 However, the most well–known rumor about starship losses concerns the Abyss Rift in Lanth and Vilis subsectors.
 Numerous